How to make a DIY Grinch ornament using air dry clay, for your Christmas tree.

 FINAL STEP | Create The Christmas Tree Ornament Hook

 Once this dries, go ahead and string the wire through the hanging hole.

 You can form the wire to look like a curly hook, but threading the wire through and twisting it near the hat and again at the top and using your finger, curl it in.

-Instead, you can make a regular hook the same way, just don’t curl it fully in, or just can leave it open and then tie it around the Christmas tree branch.
+Instead, you can make a regular hook the same way, just don’t curl it fully in.
+Or just leave it open and then tie the adorable grinch around the Christmas tree branch.

 Don’t forget to Pin it for later!